SchiefLab/SteichenScience2019/README.md

 The method designation is either HiSeq, NextSeq or Clustered HiSeq (cHiSeq).

 ### Generation

 Generations correspond to the the sequencing generation as obtained during the course of the study.
 Generation 1 was the first four donors which were run through multiple independent HiSeq and NextSeq runs.
 Generation 2 is the next 8 donors in which a unique molecular identifier (UMI) was used to group PCR bias before HiSeq.
 Generation 3 was the last two donors using HiSeq and UMIs.

-### Unique Donors/Unique mRNA
+### Unique mRNA

-The number of donors each sequence was found in is listed here.
 The Unique mRNA corresponds to the number of times a sequence was found in the same donor but in multiple collections.
 Each collection corresponds to an individual PCR reaction from different mRNA preps.

 # Querying Datasets with PySpark/Zeppelin

-While we provide the analyzed CSV and raw sequencing reads for the user to subject to their own sequence analysis pipelines, we found that a managed Hadoop cluster via Spark was the only database implementation that could handle the large datasets with relatively low overhead.
+While we have provided the sequencing data via formatted csv and raw sequencing reads to enable the user to employ their own sequence analysis pipelines, we found that a managed Hadoop cluster via Spark was an effective database implementation that could handle the large datasets with relatively low overhead.

 We recommend [Amazon Web Services Elastic Map Reduce (EMR) service](https://aws.amazon.com/emr/) which has the option to automatically setup a managed [Spark Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
 AWS has the added convenience of allowing the user you to designate the amount of worker nodes.
-More nodes mean faster queries but will have a higher cost.
+More nodes means faster queries but will have a higher cost.

-Finally, while you can run any given Spark Job by writing a custom application in Scala, we find it easiest to interact with Spark through a notebook implementation called [Zeppelin](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-zeppelin.html) (think Jupyter notebooks to python).
-Zeppelin automatically configures your Spark app, and will automatically distribute your queries across all available nodes.
+Finally, while one can run any given Spark Job by writing a custom application in Scala, we found it easiest to interact with Spark through a notebook implementation called [Zeppelin](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-zeppelin.html) (analogous to Jupyter notebooks for Python).
+Zeppelin automatically configures the user's Spark app, and will automatically distribute the user's queries across all available nodes.

 ## Changing CSV to Parquet File Format

 The Hadoop ecosystem uses a column based format called Parquet.
 PySpark can be used to read in CSV files and store them as parquet.
-Optionally you can read in CSV files to your straight to your spark dataframe, but will take a lot of time.
+Optionally you can read in CSV files directly to your Spark dataframe, but this may take more time.

 ```python